-Harness the power of oils for epic horse grooming:
+Harness the power of oil for epic horse grooming:

-- So this is where it gets interesting.
-Your horse’s skin makes a substance, called sebum, which is like a little bit of magic on your horse’s skin.
+- Your horse’s skin makes a substance, called sebum, which is like a little bit of magic on your horse’s skin.
 In the skin, which is part of the integumentary system of your horse, is a little gland called the sebaceous gland.
 It pumps out sebum.
-You may recall from your own teenage angst that sebum loves to cause pimples.
-Whatever.

-- Turns out, on your horse, sebum is not as annoying.
-Sebum is actually part of your horse’s immune system, with amazing properties to protect the skin by providing anti-microbial assistance against wayward bacteria and the like.
+- Sebum is part of your horse’s immune system, with amazing properties to protect the skin by providing anti-microbial assistance against wayward bacteria and the like.

 - The absolute bonus of sebum is that it creates MEGA SHINE.
 Just like a T-zone.
 And that’s my long way of saying that your horse’s natural oils are awesome.